What is Mudbash?

 The Mudbash Open Day remains an extremely prominent feature on the Victorian Scout Calendar.
 Activities and events improve every year, and the event as a whole is a valuable recruiting tool for the section.

 Mudbash is organised and managed by a committee of around 30 Rovers, elected into their position at the annual AGM.
 Any 18 - 25 year old member of the Rover Section can be nominated for a position on the committee.
 Although there is a lot of work involved in getting an event like Mudbash up and running, it is one of the most rewarding experiences a Rovering career can offer.

 Interstate participants can download the Interstate Pack with information specific for interstate contingents.

 When is Mudbash?

-In 2018, the 46th Mudbash will be held from Friday the 9th of June until Monday 12th June for Rovers.
-Gates will open at 3pm, on Friday.
+In 2019, the 47th Mudbash will be held from Friday the 7th of June until Monday 10th June for Rovers.

-On Sunday, we throw open th gates and welcome all sections of Scouting and the wider community to participate in our annual, Open Day.
+On Sunday, we throw open the gates and welcome all sections of Scouting and the wider community to participate in our annual, Open Day.
 Traditionally it is held on the Sunday of the Queen’s Birthday weekend.
-This year’s Open Day will be held on Sunday the 10th of June, with the gates opening at 8am.
+This year’s Open Day will be held on Sunday the 9th of June.

 Where is Mudbash?